icco/resume/resume.md

 #### Site Reliability Engineer - April 2012 to Present

-I work as an SRE for Google Compute Engine and Google Cloud Storage
+I work as an SRE for Google Compute Engine and Google Cloud Storage.

 #### Software Engineer - August 2011 to Present